sap-tutorials/sap-build-process-automation/tutorials/spa-dox-create-process-api-automation/spa-dox-create-process-api-automation.md

 ### Create an automation to download a document from DMS

-Once you have completed the [Invoice Processing and Approval Using SAP Process Automation](mission.invoice-processing-approval-spa) mission, your process looks like this:
+Once you have completed the [Invoice Processing and Approval Using SAP Build Process Automation](mission.invoice-processing-approval-spa) mission, your process looks like this:

 <!-- border -->![Process](01.png)